 The aim of this qualification is to confirm the learner’s competence to work in a Level 3 work role.
 It requires them to demonstrate the full application of skills, knowledge, and understanding.
 This qualification will guide and assess the development of knowledge and skills relating to early years.

 Tech levels are recognised by trade or professional organisations, or at least six employers.

-Following the Wolf review of vocational qualifications in 2011, the UK government announced a number of characteristics that Level 3 Tech level qualifications have to demonstrate to feature in performance tables for 2016.
+Following the Wolf review of vocational qualifications in England in 2011, the Department for Education announced a number of characteristics that Level 3 Tech level qualifications have to demonstrate to feature in performance tables for 2016.

 As a result, over 90% of the Level 3 qualifications previously recognised in performance tables will not be recognised in 2016 and beyond; these qualifications will have been delivered during the academic years 2014–16.